ShudarsanRegmi/myDigiNotes/Amrita/SemIV/Ramayana/similies_and_metaphors_in_valmiki_ramayana.md

-# The use of Similies and Metaphors in Valimit Ramayana
+# The role of simile and metaphor in Valmiki Ramayana.
+How does poetic imagery shape the epic's imact?

 ## What are simili and metmaphor